 If you're looking to upgrade your morning routine, I've got the best detox tea for you.
 This cleansing tea will kickstart your day.
-I started making this tea recipe as a part of my Fresh Start 21-day cleanse program, as it is specifically designed to reset the body, get the metabolism up and running, and curb cravings.
+I started making this tea recipe as a part of my Seasonal Cleanse-day cleanse program, as it is specifically designed to reset the body, get the metabolism up and running, and curb cravings.
 It does have a little kick, yet that kick brings a whole host of health benefits along with it.

 Benefits of a daily morning cleansing tea recipe

 The lemon promotes alkalinity in the body, and also kickstarts the liver for the day — encouraging the release of digestive fluids.
 Add in cayenne and ginger to bring warmth to the tummy, and boost both the metabolism and circulation system.
 Parsley is an optional add-in that brings some extra alkalinity and nutrients to your morning routine.

 Using teas/drinks to help cleanse the body is a great daily habit.
 I love playing with different ingredients to create both hot and cold drinks to benefit my body.
 Here are some of my latest and greatest creations: